 Protecting your privacy is important to us.
 At all times we aim to respect any personal information you share with us, or that we receive from other organisations, and keep it safe.
 This Privacy Notice (Notice) explains how we hold and use personal information and your rights and options in relation to it.

-This website is operated by The Royal Foundation of The Duke and Duchess of Cambridge and Prince Harry (The Foundation) (registered charity number 1132048).
-The Foundation is the controller of the personal information that is collected through the site or otherwise as set out below.
+This website is operated by The Royal Foundation of The Prince and Princess of Wales (The Foundation) (registered charity number 1132048).
+As a wholly owned subsidiary, The TRF Trading Company (registered company number 07506603) that carries out commercial activities for The Foundation, is subject to The Foundation’s policies and procedures.
+The Foundation and The TRF Trading Company are the controllers of the personal information that is collected through the site or otherwise as set out below.

-Our patrons are The Duke and Duchess of Cambridge and Prince Harry (and, following her and Prince Harry’s wedding on 19 May 2018, Meghan Markle).
+Our patrons are The Prince and Princess of Wales.
 We sometimes share personal information with them for the purposes set out in this Notice below, and they will sometimes share personal information with us where it is lawful and appropriate to do so.
 In those cases, we are usually sharing data with the Royal Household.
 For example, we may share limited information about our supporters attending an event at which our patrons may be present, or our patrons may share the details of individuals with the Foundation who have expressed an interest to our patrons in being involved in our work and Projects.

 The Foundation is the Patrons’ primary charitable vehicle, and supports and co-ordinates a number of charitable Projects, in collaboration with other charities and organisations.
 These Projects sometimes have their own websites.
 This Notice applies to each of the following websites equally, unless otherwise specified below: